 Furthermore, insulations can lessen the heat lost or gained via the roof, wall, and floor, making the dog’s room or house more comfortable year-round.

 When you’re finished with the project, examine the doghouse’s interior to ensure no screws or nails are sticking out.
-Only then should you let your dogs utilize the new doghouse.
+Once you’ve double-checked, it’s time to hand over the keys to the new resident.

 Conclusion